AdaCore/gnatstudio/docs/programmers_guide/intermodule_communication.rst

   (directories and project), others for entities (same as before, but with an entity name in addition, other for a location (adding line and column),...
-New types of contexts can be created by the modules without impacting the rest of GPS.
+New types of contexts can be created by the modules without impacting the rest of GNAT Studio.
 All callbacks must test that the context they receive matches what they can handle.

   These contexts are also used for the contextual menus